BFCE/Brawlhalla-health-hud-V2/README.md

 ![picture](img/2s.png)

-## The program is currently terminated with ESC, by caution, keyboard players.
-I'll probably try to change this to a different button like F2 in the future.
+## You can terminate the program by pressing F2.

 #[All-downloads](https://bitbucket.org/BFCEHF/brawlhalla-health-hud-v2.0/downloads/)